P.O. Box 79

 3 FORMS OF LIGHT POLLUTION|

-Glare is the visual discomfort resulting from insufficiently shielded light sources in the field of view.
+Glare is the annoyance, and in the extreme the visual discomfort resulting from insufficiently shielded light sources in the field of view.
 The brilliant light causes us to squint and perhaps turn our heads away from the light - and the area it is meant to illuminate.
-The light scattered with the eye and lenses.
+Light is scattered in the eye and lenses - reducing contrast.
 Our iris, or pupil, closes down reducing the amount of light that enters our eye.
-The light source itself hinders a person's ability to see details not directly illuminated by the light.
+The glare from the light source itself hinders a person's ability to see details not directly illuminated by the light.
 This degrades safety and security.
 One should see the hazards, not the light source.

 Our natural ability to see in the dark is compromised.
 Our natural dark adaptation cannot occur.
-Thus, we will not be able to see into the less lighted areas.
-They will appear black.
+Thus, we cannot see into the less lighted areas.
+They appear dark.
 The affect on stargazers is to make the sky appear as though there are no stars!

 Glare is also especially debilitating for adults over 40 years of age.
 As our eyes age, our pupils cannot open as large as they did in our youth.
 We become more dependant on the light that passes through the centre of our lenses.
 Unfortunately, this area is where cataracts begin to grow.
 Thus senior citizens find it increasingly difficult to see well.
 For them, more light actually reduces visibility.
-The short wavelength light that make sup "white light", most easily scattered where as the longer wavelength light of yellow and amber has less effect.
+The short wavelength light that makes up "white light" is most easily scattered where as the longer wavelength light of yellow and amber has less effect.

 Light Trespass is misdirected light that invades neighbouring property.
 It creates a nuisance by shining into bedroom windows and other areas.
 Light should be directed to where it is needed and should not shine across neighbouring properties.
 Neighbours have arguments about lights left on all night that shine across the property of others.
 A simple shield on the offending light can solve the problem (see below).